What Is Outsourcing?

-Strategic planning is very fundamental for any kind of organization to run smoothly.
-Hiring a consultant specialized in strategic planning is very costly stuff.
+Strategic planning is fundamental for any kind of organization to run smoothly.
+Hiring a consultant specializing in strategic planning is very costly stuff.
 Outsourcing the consultancy services to a professional service provider will help improve the organization’s strategic planning significantly at very reasonable prices.
 Better strategic planning will position a nonprofit organization to achieve a competitive edge and smoothness in the operation of the business in the most fiercely competitive marketplace.

 Greater focus on core activities